Consensys/linea-ens/packages/linea-ens-contracts/README.md

 ### PohRegistrationManger

-PohRegistrationManger is the contract responsible to keep track of the users that used their POH to register a domain (One registration by address).
+PohRegistrationManager is the contract responsible to keep track of the users that used their POH to register a domain (One registration by address).

 - The owner of the PohRegistrationManger can set addresses as managers.
 - The managers of PohRegistrationManager can mark an address as having used its POH, EthRegistrarController is intended to be a manager.

 ### PohVerifier

-PohVerifier is the contract responsible for checking the signature of the private key responsible for aknowledging an address has passed the POH process or not.
+PohVerifier is the contract responsible for checking the signature of the private key responsible for acknowledging an address has passed the POH process or not.

-- The owner of PohVerifier can set the signer address responsible for aknowledging a POH
+- The owner of PohVerifier can set the signer address responsible for acknowledging a POH

 ### FixedPriceOracle